Goal: In this assignment you will improve a basic ray tracer to add diffuse reflections.

 Submission: Submit your assignment using this Google form.

 The main components of this programming assignment are:

-- 5% Part 0: Properly turned in assignment
+- 10% Part 0: properly turned in program

 - Participation credit: You can receive participation credit (outside of this assignment) for posting your resulting imagery and video, good or bad, on the class forum!